imashmishra/treasurehunt2002/README.md

 4. Solution: The final clue will lead the users to the treasure.
 The solution will test the user's eye for detail and problem-solving skills.

 5. Progress Tracking: All the progress/user data such as time taken by each user for every step, solution accuracy, etc., will be stored for every user.

+ANSWERS:

+LEVEL 1: better life
+LEVEL 2: 15
+LEVEL 3: Grammar
+LEVEL 4: 6.4
+LEVEL 5: Description
+LEVEL 6: Ans
+LEVEL 7: The men were in a band
+LEVEL 8: Alphabet

+THIS PROJECT HAS MADE BY ASHMITA MISHRA